emacsmirror/bufferfile/README.md

 - **`bufferfile-after-delete-functions`**
   A list of functions executed after a file has been deleted.
   Each function receives the same two arguments as `bufferfile-before-delete-functions`.

-These hooks are useful for handling version control removals, notifying external tools, or performing cleanup operations after file deletion.

 ## Author and License